 Consider these factors when the radio and TV reports say “frost tonight”:

 - Is it windy?
+A windy night is also likely to reduce the likelihood of a frost.
 A still night allows cold air to pool near the ground; a light breeze stirs things up; a heavy, cold wind sweeps away warm air near the ground.

 - Is it cloudy?
+Observe the sky.
 If the Sun sets through a layer of thickening clouds, the clouds will slow radiational cooling and help stave off a frost.
+With clouds, the risk of frost is reduced.

 - What is the dew point?
-As a rule of thumb, don’t worry about a frost if the dew point (the temperature at which water vapor condenses) is above 45°F on the evening weather report.
+As a rule of thumb, don’t worry about a frost if the dew point (the temperature at which the air is no longer able to ‘hold’ all the moisture within it) is above 45°F on the evening weather report.
+The more moisture in the air, the less likely a frost.
+A light watering of the garden a day or two before a frost is predicted can help stop it settling.

 - Keep an eye on the weather forecast.
 If it looks like temperatures are going to drop, get ready to protect tender plants.